Introduction of Synaptic Transmission

 Classification of Synaptic Receptors

-Two types of synaptic receptors exist, the ionotropic receptors bind neurotransmitter molecules and are also ion channels that enable ion flux across the cell membrane to change the electrical state of the postsynaptic neuron directly.
+Two types of synaptic receptors exist.
+The ionotropic receptors bind neurotransmitter molecules and are also ion channels that enable ion flux across the cell membrane to change the electrical state of the postsynaptic neuron directly.
 The metabotropic receptors also bind neurotransmitter molecules and then modulate ion channels using intracellular biochemical signaling cascades in response to neurotransmitter binding.
 Among them, ionotropic receptors are ideal for fast synaptic communication, while metabotropic receptors always provide slower and more complex modulation of the electrical state of the postsynaptic neuron.

 In the nervous system, the transmitter-gated channels play important roles in synaptic transmission.
 Some studies have shown that in the enteric nervous system (ENS), G protein-coupled receptors (GPCRs) are essential for the neurogenic control of gastrointestinal (GI) function and have been served as the emerging therapeutic targets.
-As a global company with extensive scientific expertise, we can provide a series of services and products for neurosciences research.
+As a global company with extensive scientific expertise, we can provide a series of services and products for neuroscience research.
 If you are interested in our services and products, please do not hesitate to contact us for more detailed information.